JustinMShea/phoenixdown/README.md

 You need to edit the individual chapter R Markdown files to write your thesis.

 You can write in the Rmd files without RStudio (in fact RStudio lacks some conveniences for writing, such as live spell-checking and live word count).
-So you may prefer to do some writing and editing your Rmd files in your favourite text editor.
-I frequently use [Atom](https://atom.io/), [Notepad++](https://notepad-plus-plus.org/), and [Emacs](https://www.gnu.org/software/emacs/).
-But I come back to RStudio to create the PDF and work on the R code in my documents.
+One may prefer to do some writing and editing of your Rmd files in their favourite text editor.
+[Atom](https://atom.io/), [Notepad++](https://notepad-plus-plus.org/) and [Emacs](https://www.gnu.org/software/emacs/) are popular choices, ultimatly returning to R or RStudio to work on code.

-While writing, you should `git commit` your work frequently, after every major activity on your thesis.
-For example, every few paragraphs or section of text, and after major step of analysis development.
-You should `git push` at the end of each work session before you leave your computer or change task.
-For gentle novice-friendly guide to getting starting with using Git with R and RStudio, see <http://happygitwithr.com/>.

 ## Rendering